usody/usody.github.io/_legal_pages/cookies-policy.markdown

 title: Cookies policy
 ---

-In compliance with the provisions of article 22.2 of Law 34/2002, of July 11, on Services of the Information Society and Electronic Commerce, on this web page we inform you about cookies and the privacy policy, collection and treatment we carry out in Pangea (pangea.org and usody.com).
+In compliance with the provisions of article 22.2 of Law 34/2002, of July 11, on Services of the Information Society and Electronic Commerce, on this web page we inform you about cookies and the privacy policy, collection and treatment we carry out in Usody (usody.com).

-### What is a Cookie ?
+### What is a Cookie?
 Cookies are small packets of information that the servers of a website send to the user's browser with data about their previous browsing.
 The browser saves this information in the form of a text file on the hard drive of the user visiting the web page so that certain information can be retrieved on subsequent visits.

 ### What are cookies used for ?
-Cookies

 Cookies are usually an essential part of the operation of many websites that use them, in general, to improve the browsing experience and on future visits.
 The most frequent uses are: